Bhumik-pareek/-jecrc-foods/README.md

 # JECRC Foods

 A JavaFX-based desktop food ordering application designed and developed by **Bhumik Pareek**.
-This intuitive GUI-based system allows users to browse through food categories, view products with images, add items to a cart, and filter/sort products by category or price.
+This intuitive GUI-based system allows users to browse through food categories, view products with real images, add items to a cart, and filter/sort products by category or price, toggle between light and dark themes.
 Built for performance and user experience using **OpenJDK 24** and **IntelliJ IDEA**.

 ---

 ## Features

+✅ Key Features-

-* ✅ Browse food products with real images
+🍱 Browse food items with real images for each product

-* ✅ Filter by category (Pizza, Burgers, Indian, etc.)
+🧩 Filter by category: Pizza, Burgers, Indian, etc.

-* ✅ Sort by price: Low to High / High to Low
+🔃 Sort products by price: Low to High / High to Low

-* ✅ Add items to shopping cart with quantity updates
+🛒 Add items to cart with dynamic quantity updates

-* ✅ View total cart price in INR
+💰 Real-time cart total calculation in INR

-* ✅ Modern, clean UI with responsive layout
+🧑‍🎨 Modern, responsive UI built with JavaFX and CSS

+---

+## 📦 Version History

+### v1.1 – June 28, 2025
+- Implemented dark/light theme toggle using CSS and ThemeManager
+- Fixed layout and UI bugs across scenes
+- Improved CSS styling and structure for JavaFX components
+- Refined FXML and controller architecture for better maintainability

+### v1.0 – Initial Release
+- Core food ordering system with categories and cart
+- JavaFX-based multi-scene GUI
+- Basic filtering and UI features

 ---